multiguy18/StuffThrownIn/README.md

 This Repo contains:
 - MidiFlood: Random midi data generator
-- MoarStuff: (Currently) Tool to generate properties for MVVM
+- MoarStuff: Tool to generate properties for MVVM (may be renamed)